Green Metal Production Technology Transforming Australian Mining Operations

 |---|---|---|

-Dino Otranto, Chief Executive Officer of Metals and Operations at Fortescue, characterises the initiative as "pioneering low-emission steelmaking pathways through integration of cutting-edge technologies with proven operational capabilities."
+Dino Otranto, CEO of Metals and Operations at Fortescue, describes the initiative as a critical step toward demonstrating low-emission steelmaking pathways via integrated hydrogen and electric smelting technologies.

 Ore Grade Compatibility Implications